18F/handbook/_pages/how-we-work/purchase-requests.md

 Then, write a brief message in [#c24ops](https://gsa-tts.slack.com/messages/c24ops/): i.e. "Hi, I'd like to be set up in C2".
 Within 1 business day, you'll get a response in the channel confirming the creation of your account.

 You'll then be able to proceed to make either an event request (for trainings and conferences) or a purchase request (for anything else).
 All requests must be approved by the Director of Operations before they are purchased by an 18F purchase card holder.
-Training and conference requests must also be recommended for approval by the 18F Director of Training and Development.
-DO NOT PURCHASE THE REQUEST ON YOUR OWN unless you are instructed to do so by a member of the 18F operations team.
+Training and conference requests must also be recommended for approval by the 18F Director of Training and Development. **Do not purchase the request on your own** unless you are instructed to do so by a member of the 18F operations team.
 Read on more below for guidance for different types of requests:

 * [Trainings and conferences](purchase-requests/#trainings-and-conferences)
 * [Business cards]((purchase-requests/#business-cards))